-In 1907, Wolverhampton Art Gallery held a retrospective of work of the Pre-Raphaelite artist, Evelyn De Morgan.
-The exhibition showcased some of her most impressive paintings, including Flora (1894) and The Storm Spirits (1900).
-The exhibition was a milestone in De Morgan's career and for female artists in general as it was the first time a modern gallery had ever dedicated a solo exhibition to a woman.
+Back in 1907, Wolverhampton Art Gallery held a retrospective of work by Pre-Raphaelite artist, Evelyn De Morgan.
+The exhibition showcased some of her most impressive paintings and was a milestone in both De Morgan's career and for female artists in general as it was the first time a modern gallery had ever dedicated a solo exhibition to a woman.
 It was very well-received, with one visitor describing De Morgan's work as "Painted Dreams".
-The Wolverhampton Art Gallery has recreated the magic of the original 1907 exhibition with a major show featuring over 30 of De Morgan's paintings and drawings.
+In a major show which opened in October, Wolverhampton Art Gallery has recreated the magic of the original 1907 exhibition with over 30 of De Morgan's paintings and drawings.

 |